newfangled-me/blog/_posts/2014-04-07-typography.md

 ---

 I wrote this piece last summer as part of my English Language iGCSE coursework.
 After many months of stress and feverish revisions, I submitted it along with a Literature essay and various other small bits and pieces to the exam board, AQA, last Monday.
 Having done that, I'm free to publish it - and as a few of you have expressed interest, I thought I might as well do so.
 You better appreciate the styling, becuase I had to write out all the `<span>` elements you can see in the source by hand to get it looking like my Pages document.

+Note: the previous typo in the title was not part of the submitted coursework.

 ---